inkandswitch/wrapper/README.md

 ## Usage Notes

-#### Tips
+### Tips
+* Once you have the app installed on your iPad, you don't need to run Xcode again.
+Just make sure your dev server is running (ie: run `vite` or whatever), then launch the app.
+If something goes wrong, force quit the app (swipe it upward on the app switcher) and try again.
 * The events array passed to `window.wrapperEvents(...)` will interleave pencil and touch events, and (with one exception) all events arrive in the order they occur.
-The exception is that some events are extrapolated *predictions* of where the pencil might go in the near future.
+  * The exception is that some events are extrapolated *predictions* of where the pencil might go in the near future.
 These events will have `event.predicted === true`.
 In the following batch of events, you will get the real position that the pencil ended up going.
-* Once you have the app installed on your iPad, you don't need to run Xcode again.
-Just make sure your dev server is running (ie: run `vite` or whatever), then launch the app.
-If something goes wrong, force quit the app (swipe it upward on the app switcher) and try again.
+* The events come in *fast*.
+It's a good idea to merge events together, and only act on the most current data for each touch.
 * You can use the Safari developer tools to remotely debug your app while it runs in the browser.
 This tends to work well for seeing logs, inspecting elements, etc. It does not work very well at all for inspecting JS perf via the timeline.
 It can also be a bit finicky to get connected — using a cable is not strictly necessary, but it often helps.

-#### Limitations
+### Limitations
-* In our informal measurements, we typically see 3–4 frames of motion-to-photon latency using the Wrapper with WebGL.
-Your mileage may vary.
-* The Webkit view is "batteries not included".
-You can't use stuff like `alert()` / `prompt()`, the clipboard, the `download` attr, etc… unless you implement support for that in Swift.
+* You can't use stuff like `alert()` / `prompt()`, the clipboard, the `download` attr, etc… unless you implement support for that in Swift.
 * The iPad Pro refreshes at 120 Hz.
 As of iOS 18, you can enable a feature flag to allow Safari to run at 120 Hz.
 But this feature flag doesn't apply to the Webkit view we use — you're stuck at 60 Hz.
 We don't know of any way to run at 120 Hz in this Wrapper.
 (If you figure this out, PLEASE tell us!)
 * Pencil input is imperfect.
 While rare, we've sometimes struggled with dropped or sticky inputs, possibly due to false positives/negatives from palm rejection.
 (If you spot a way to improve this, PLEASE tell us!)
+* In our informal measurements, we typically see 3–4 frames of motion-to-photon latency using the Wrapper with WebGL.
+This is about on par with using PointerEvents generated by the browser.
+Your mileage may vary.

-#### "Help!!"
+### "Help!!"

 We don't offer any warranty or support for this project.
 But, feel free to ping [Ivan](http://mastodon.social/@spiralganglion) on Mastodon if you have quick questions, or want to share something cool you've made.